dpak11/blockchain/README.md

 ### Phase-2 :

-- Maintain a Queue(array) containing pending transactions that will be minded sequentially and added to blockchain.
+- API to list all pending transactions that needs to be mined sequentially (and later added to blockchain).

 	To view all pending transactions for a particular userID: